The Jews of Medieval Catalonia: Mysticism, Scholarship, and Culture

 -

-8 nights accommodation in 4 star hotels with daily buffet breakfasts.
+9 nights accommodation in a 4 and 5 star hotels with daily buffet breakfasts, kosher and vegetarian meals according to the itinerary.

 -